Where should I stay?

 I want to attend TDI with my minor child, what is your position on this?

-You know your child better than we do, we have had some as young as 13 attend our regular classes.
-You know how mature your child is and if you believe your child can accept the information and use it wisely it is OK with us.
+You know your child better than we do.
+We have had some as young as 10 attend our regular classes.
+You know how mature your child is, and if you believe your child can accept the information and use it wisely, it is OK with us.
 We do want you to understand that this is not some basic shooting class that simply teaches marksmanship and safe gun handling.
 We teach people to deal with other people.
-After all, I have seen people at 40 years of age I would not teach and 13 year olds that I would.
+TDI reserves the right to remove any student from training at any time if they are disruptive, disrespectful, or pose a safety risk.